What Is Window?

 Based on the above factor we can select suitable windows for our buildings or home.

-The following are different types of windows used in the home,
+The following are types of windows used in homes & buildings,

 - Fixed Windows